 - No-Holds-Barred Beatdown: Bruno wanted his fight with Larry Zbyszko to be one.
 The match later became a cage match.

-- Not What It Looks Like: One of the opponents he body slammed died on the spot, it was later reported the cause of death was a heart attack and that there was a good chance Bruno wasn't the cause of it.
+- Not What It Looks Like: One of the opponents he body slammed died on the spot, it was later reported the cause of death was a heart attack and that there was a good chance Bruno wasn't the cause of it (fellow wrestler Ox Baker had the same thing happen to him twice).

 - Popularity Power: How did Bruno hold the title for more than 10 years?
 By filling arenas with people who could not get enough of Bruno defeating any adversary placed before him.

-- Red Baron: "The Italian Superman," "The Living Legend"
+- Red Baron: "The Italian Superman (Sampson in Canada)," "The Living Legend"

 - Ring Oldies: Definitely one of them.

-- Squash Match: When he finally did win the championship from Buddy Rodgers, this was the manner in which it happened.
+- Squash Match: When he finally did win the championship from Buddy Rogers, this was the manner in which it happened.
+He beat him in 48 seconds.

 - Throwing Down the Gauntlet: After being betrayed by Larry Zbyszko, Bruno told him a match would take place.